18 best Orlando hotels with pools, water slides, and water parks

 The best pool hotels in Orlando have something to please everyone in the family.

 Orlando didn’t become one of the country’s best family vacation spots for no reason.
 If it seems like just about everything in this giant amusement park of a city is geared toward families, that’s because it is—right down to the theme parks, water parks, and family resorts.
-So when it comes to hotels with pools in Orlando, you can forget all about basic rectangular pools with no bells and whistles.
-Orlando hotels with pools tend to be more like fully immersive water parks.
+So when it comes to hotels with pools in Orlando, they’re far from basic.

 Orlando World Center Marriott (Photo: Marriott)